hsnapps/democode/README.md

 * Set System Variable PMD_HOME to c:\apps\pmd

 ### Installing Maven
-* Download MAven and unzip to a folder
+* Download Maven and unzip to a folder
 * set MAVEN_HOME to name of folders where it was unzipped.

 ### Installing ANT
-* Download MAven and unzip to a folder
+* Download Ant and unzip to a folder
 * set ANT_HOME to name of folders where it was unzipped.

 ### Additional config